Advertisement

 RICO Charges Against Protesters

 Georgia prosecutors have used racketeering laws against Cop City protesters, raising concerns about criminalizing dissent.
-Encryption prevents independent monitoring of police response to protests.
+Open APD dispatch remains one of the few independent windows into police response at protests—encrypted investigative channels are not.

 Transparency Court Victory